keysight-eggplant/eggplant-github-action/README.md

 ## Using run-test-config.yml in your workflow

-In order to use the Eggplant Runner with GitHub Actions, you need to add this to your GitHub Workflow:
+In order to use the Eggplant Runner with GitHub Actions, you need to add this to your GitHub Workflow .yml file:

 ```yaml
 name: Eggplant Runner Build